Jonathan2251/lbd/source/gpu.rst

 .. [#VMR] subsection Vector Mask Registers: Handling IF Statements in Vector Loops of Computer Architecture: A Quantitative Approach 5th edition (The
        Morgan Kaufmann Series in Computer Architecture and Design)

+.. [#gpu-l1-smaller] From section 2.3.2 of book "Heterogeneous Computing with OpenCL 2.0" 3rd edition. https://dahlan.unimal.ac.id/files/ebooks2/2015%203rd%20Heterogeneous%20Computing%20with%20OpenCL%202.0.pdf as follows, "These tasks and the pixels they process are highly parallel, which gives a substan- tial amount of independent work to process for devices with multiple cores and highly latency-tolerant multithreading."

 .. [#Quantitative-gpu-sparse-matrix] Reference "Gather-Scatter: Handling Sparse Matrices in Vector Architectures": section 4.2 Vector Architecture of A Quantitative Approach 5th edition (The
        Morgan Kaufmann Series in Computer Architecture and Design)